-- > the misconduct is also covered by an anti-bullying policy; - a student has complained; - > a student has asked the school to take action; and/or - > a student identified the harassment as a form of discrimination.
+- The misconduct is also covered by an anti-bullying policy. - A student has complained.

+- A student has asked the school to take action. - A student identified the harassment as a form of discrimination.

 The following lists some appropriate steps to end harassment: